Article

 See also: ZTNA vs VPN: A Practical Buyer's Guide for Global Teams

-Apply security measures consistently
+Standardize security measures

 Keep all software updated with security patches.
 Attackers exploit known vulnerabilities in outdated software.
-Automate updates so they happen consistently.
+Automate updates, so they happen consistently.

-Train employees on data security
+Equip employees on data security

 Secure all endpoints

+There are a few key ways to secure all your endpoints.
 Use endpoint protection software that detects and blocks malware.
 Implement mobile device management that gives you visibility and control over devices.
 Enable remote wiping of lost or stolen devices to prevent data breaches.

 See also: Remote Device Management: A Practical Guide for Modern IT Teams